 Deputy Premier, Minister for Regional NSW and Minister responsible for Disaster Recovery John Barilaro and Minister for Mental Health Bronnie Taylor today announced sponsorship grants of up to $5,000 are available for shows in regional NSW from the $170 million Drought Stimulus Package.

-Mr Barilaro said drought and bush fires have prompted the cancellation of 15 country shows in recent months and government sponsorships would assist organisers of future shows in 2020 with costs associated with putting on the events.
+Mr Barilaro said drought and bush fires have prompted the cancellation of more than a dozen country shows in recent months and government sponsorships would assist organisers of future shows in 2020 with costs associated with putting on the events.

 “In drought regions local businesses are struggling to find the money they’d usually provide for sponsorships, and we’ve seen how bush fires on the South Coast resulted in cancelled shows where showgrounds became evacuation centres,” Mr Barilaro said.

 “Country shows draw huge crowds which gives local businesses exposure and a chance to showcase products or increase sales, creating work for suppliers, keeping money flowing through towns.

 “A morale boost and the additional economic stimulus provided by shows is what our regional communities need right now and we will be working with show organisers to get money out the door as quickly as possible to avoid further cancellations.”

 Mrs Taylor said organisers could use the sponsorship money to employ local contractors, hire local equipment or for other show-related expenses.